Tsagadai/ruby-style-guide/README.md

   you probably don't need it.
 * Write self-documenting code and ignore the rest of this section.
 Seriously!
 * Write comments in English.
+* Use one space between the `#` character and the text of the comment.
 * Comments longer than a word are capitalized and use punctuation.
 Use [one space](http://en.wikipedia.org/wiki/Sentence_spacing) after periods.
 * Avoid superfluous comments.